New Buckenham: Amenities

 As of 2019 the village has two public houses (the Inn on the Green and The King's Head), and on King Street there is a convenience store, with a post office counter, and next door a tearoom.
-The Inn on the Green closed permanently in 2020 and planning permission has been granted for its conversion to residential.
+The Inn on the Green closed permanently in 2020 and planning permission has been granted for its conversion to residential use.

 A modern village hall and playing field exists on the northern edge of the village, and a separate cricket field lies in a corner of the Common, home to the village club.

-New Buckenham's calendar includes a traditional fete held on the August Bank Holiday, and a community gathering called the "Hair of the Dog Walk" which takes place on New Year's Day.
+New Buckenham's calendar includes a traditional fête held on the August Bank Holiday, and a community gathering called the "Hair of the Dog Walk" which takes place on New Year's Day.

 Religion

-The historic parish church, now a grade I listed building, is dedicated to Saint Martin and is Church of England, coming under the diocese of Norwich.
+The historic parish church, now a grade I listed building, is dedicated to Saint Martin and is a Church of England property, coming under the diocese of Norwich.

 There were also Primitive and Wesleyan Methodist churches in the village; the Primitive chapel was on Marsh Lane whilst the Wesleyan chapel was on Chapel Lane — both have been converted to houses.
 Until 2018 the school room adjacent to the Wesleyan chapel continued to be used by the Methodists but has now also been sold.